Skip to content

 Functionality introduced with API_VERSION>=20231218

-The logger allows also to define new variables of results W-data set.
+The logger also allows the definition of new variables of results W-data set.
 It is done in two steps:

-1. Adding a definition of a new variable via add_custom_variable_to_wdata_metadata function.
+1. Adding a definition of a new variable via the add_custom_variable_to_wdata_metadata function.

 Example

-To demonstrate the functionality of extending wdata set by new variables, let us add new variable which is density of the flow energy
+To demonstrate the functionality of extending the wdata set by new variables, let us add a new variable, which is the density of the flow energy

 E_{flow}(\bm{r}) = \frac{\bm{j}_a^2(\bm{r})}{2n_a(\bm{r})} + \frac{\bm{j}_b^2(\bm{r})}{2n_b(\bm{r})}

-In the first step, we define the new variable with the name E_flow
+In the first step, we define the new variable named E_flow

 int add_custom_variable_to_wdata_metadata(wdata_metadata *wdmd,